-Appendix E - Radicalisation
+Appendix E: Radicalisation

 The Counter Terrorism and Security Act 2015 was published on 12th March 2015.
 Section 26 of the Act places a duty on schools in England (and Wales) to prevent people being drawn into terrorism.
 This duty applies to all schools, whether publicly-funded or independent, and organisations covered by the Early Years Foundation Stage framework.
-Statutory guidance has been published and is expected to come into force on 26th March 2015.

-Schools Leaders must:
+School Leaders must: